kdjosk/AutonomousCarSim/README.md

 ![MPC Control](demo/MPC.gif)

 Pink dots represent the path points predicted by the optimizer.
 It doesn't work that well, because the COBYLA optimizer isn't really suited for this kind of application.
-Such "high" performance was only made possible by a simplifying the MPC itself, e.g. embedding kinematic constraints in the cost function.
+This performance was only obtained by a simplifying the MPC itself, e.g. embedding kinematic constraints in the cost function; otherwise it wouldn't work at all.
 Interfacing with IPOPT could probably solve this issue.

 ## Vehicle model equations